PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/LegendaryReset.md

 2. Video Resolution: 1080p or higher in program settings
    > Shiny detection and text recognition is not reliable at low resolutions.
 3. Text Speed: Fast

+### Setup of Party
+1. Your lead Pokémon must not be shiny.
+   > This may cause false positives if a capture card lags

 ### Instructions